epfl-ada/ada-2024-project-alligatorsdontapologize24/README.md

 ### Violence Datasets

-The difference between the GVD [^6] and the NIBRS dataset [^3] is mostly the granularity of the data: While the GDV aggregates violent deaths over years, the NIBRS allows for analysis on a daily basis.
-We use the GVD dataset for identifying general violent tendencies and the NIBRS for the actual correlation analysis described below.
-In NIBRS, the feature *offense_type_id* is used to identify if we count the corresponding crime as violent or not.
+For real-world violence, we rely on two datasets:

+* GVD [^6]: Aggregates violent deaths annually.
+* NIBRS [^3]: Offers daily-level crime data.

+The *offense_type_id* feature in NIBRS determines whether a crime qualifies as violent.
+While GVD helps track broad trends, NIBRS supports granular temporal analysis.

 ### Correlation Analysis

-With those processed datasets at hand we can now perform the correlation analysis.
-Simply running a linear regression model of the number of violent movies on the number of reported violent crimes is not sufficiend: there are various other factors that influence the real-world violence that we would not account for in this model.
-Thus, we would not be able to draw valid conclusions from the regression coefficients.
-Instead, we will implement an auto-regressive distributed lag model with time fixed effects.
-Also, we want to make the temporal resolution as fine as possible.
-With this, we can tackle the various other unknown influences in the following way:
+A simple linear regression of violent movies on violent crimes would overlook confounding factors.
+To address this, we implement an auto-regressive distributed lag model with time-fixed effects, offering the following advantages:

-* The daily (or monthly) temporal resolution allows to observe immediate effects of significantly many releases of violent movies.
+* Fine temporal resolution: Analyzing daily or monthly data captures immediate effects of violent movie releases.
-* Time-fixed effects allow to "absorb" higher-level influencing factors (like wars, riots, etc.).
+* Time-fixed effects: Absorbs macro-level influences like wars or riots.
-* The autoregressive lag allows to account for the effect that times of higher level of violence usually do not end immediately.
+* Auto-regressive lag: Accounts for the persistence of violence over time.

+This approach allows us to isolate the specific impact of violent movies on real-world crime.

 The proposed further timeline for our project is the following: